-In the 3+2 program, a student completes three years at Dickinson and two years at either Case Western Reserve University and Rensselaer Polytechnic Institute (RPI).
+In the 3+2 program, a student completes three years at Dickinson and two years at either Case Western Reserve University or Rensselaer Polytechnic Institute (RPI).
 At the end of five years, the student receives two B.S. degrees: one from Dickinson and one from the engineering school.

 Requirements for the program

 Requirements of the engineering schools: The 3+2 engineering schools require a 3.0 GPA during the student’s three years at Dickinson and the satisfactory completion of the following courses:

 Mathematics: Two years, including differential and integral calculus, multivariable calculus and differential equations.
 These are satisfied by MATH 170 & 171 (Calculus I & II), MATH 270 (Calculus III) and MATH 262 (Introduction to Linear Algebra).

 Physics: One and one half years of calculus-based physics, including mechanics, electricity and magnetism, relativity and quantum physics.
 This may be satisfied by taking PHYS 131 & 132 (Introductory Physics, aka Workshop Physics) and PHYS 212 (Introduction to Relativistic and Quantum Physics).

 Chemistry: One year, including states of matter, atomic and molecular structure, thermodynamics, equilibrium and kinetics, and chemistry laboratory.
 These are satisfied by CHEM 141 (Accelerated General Chemistry) and CHEM 244 (Thermodynamics and Kinetics).

 Computer Science: One course in the use of computers for numerical analysis.
-This is satisfied by COMP 131 (Introduction to Computer Science I).
+This is satisfied by COMP 130 (Introduction to Computing).

 Humanities and Social Sciences: Six to 12 courses in the humanities and social sciences, depending on the engineering school.
 These are normally satisfied by the regular Dickinson distribution requirements.

 Other science courses: Additional courses in the area of the expected field of engineering.